89erik/gitGC/README.md

 * git clone https://github.com/89erik/gitGC.git
 * cd gitGC
 * ./init "git@bitbucket.org:(your repository).git"
-* cd listener
 * ./pull.py

-Write your commands for building your project into listener/build.sh.
+Write your commands for building your project into build.sh (a sample file is created by the init script).
 This script will run during each GC as the build step.
 This is initially set up as a bash script, but it can be changed to something else by editing the shebang (#!/bin/bash) at the first line of the script.

 ### Configure your repository
-The following two lines must be included in a gitconfig on the developers' machines. (the name can be whatever you want).
+The following line must be included in a gitconfig on the developers' machines. (the name can be whatever you want).
-[alias]
-	pushtomaster = !git push origin HEAD:GC_$(date +%F_%H%M.%S.%N)
+[alias] pushtomaster = !git push origin HEAD:GC_$(date +%F_%H%M.%S.%N)

 There are several ways to do this, but the best is perhaps to add it to a file .gitconfig on the root of your repository, and then having all the developers run the following command the first time they clone it. git config --local include.path ../.gitconfig